Where to Find the Best Vegan Turkish Breakfast in Istanbul (2024)

 The sheer number of dishes, quality ingredients and the incredible flavours at Ceşme are the main reasons why it is considered to serve the best Turkish breakfast in Istanbul.
 (Actually, I think it is one of the best breakfasts in the world!)

-Breakfast at Ceşme Bazlama Kahvalti costs 78TL ($9/£6.50) per person and includes all the food plus unlimited Turkish tea.
-We also got a freshly squeezed orange juice for an extra 18TL ($2/£1.50 each).
+Breakfast at Ceşme Bazlama Kahvalti currently costs 585TL ($17/£13) per person and includes all the food plus unlimited Turkish tea.
+We also got a freshly squeezed orange juice so our breakfast cost us a tad more.

 Address: Ceşme Bazlama Kahvalti, Teşvikiye, Teşvikiye Mahallesi, Osman F. Seden Sk.
 No:8, 34365 Şişli/İstanbul